Getting Started with Sinch In‑app Calling for JavaScript SDK

 });

-Interacting with Voice and Video SDK
+## Interact with the Voice and Video SDK

-The SinchClient object is the main SDK entry point.
-Once created it's used to provide various SDKs features such as video, audio, or telephone calls.
-We recommend to initiate SinchClient once and retain its instance during the entire lifetime of the running application.In the index.js file, paste in the following code:
+The `SinchClient` object is the main SDK entry point.
+Once created, it provides SDK features such as video, audio, or PSTN calls.
+Initialize `SinchClient` once and retain its instance for the entire lifetime of the application.

 const APP_KEY = "enter-application-key";